List of Disney's Hercules characters: Other appearances

 Hades stars in "Villains Tonight" on the Disney Magic and Disney Dream, a musical stage show featuring many villains from various Disney films, including Dr. Facilier, Ursula, Scar, Yzma, Maleficent, the Evil Queen, Captain Hook, Cruella de Vil, and Jafar, as well as Pain and Panic.
 In the plot of the show, Hades has "softened a bit" and made the Underworld a fun place.
 However, the Fates tell him he has until midnight to become more evil or he will no longer rule the Underworld.
 Therefore, he summons the most evil villains in his quest to become more evil.

 Hades appears in the film Descendants 3, where he is portrayed by Cheyenne Jackson.
 Hades is among the villains imprisoned on the Isle of the Lost by King Beast, despite his godhood.
 He is later revealed to be Mal's father, and briefly lends his ember to her to undo a spell done by a jealous Audrey.
 He is later brought over from the Isle of the Lost to revive Audrey, in the act insinuating that the punishment of Beast is injust and that he has a prejudice about the villains.
 By the end of the film, Hades approves of Mal's marriage to Ben, as interaction between Auradon and the Isle of the Lost is now allowed.
 Cheyenne Jackson also voices Hades in the animated television special Descendants: The Royal Wedding.
 A teenage Hades appears in Descendants: The Rise of Red, portrayed by Anthony Pyatt.

+Disney Villains: Hades, a comic book miniseries by Dynamite Entertainment tells a story of Hades scheming to steal the Golden Fleece and use its reality-warping power to conquer Olympus.
+To do this, he assembles a team to help him consisting of Arachne, Orpheus, Icarus and the Minotaur making sketchy claims to reward them with their desires.
+The team finds themselves racing Jason and the Argonauts to Colchis, which has been warned of the heist by Medusa, who rejected Hades's offer.